 linux/amd64 Docker images for each Octopus Server release and they are available on DockerHub.

 This section includes information about different options to run the Octopus Server Linux Container.

 - Migrating to the Octopus Server Linux Container

 - Octopus Server Container in Kubernetes

 - Octopus Server Container with Docker Compose

 Click Open in browser to launch the Octopus Web Portal and log in using the authentication details you set up during the configuration process.

-The Octopus Web Portal is where you’ll manage your infrastructure, projects, access the built-in repository, and deploy your software from.
+The Octopus Web Portal is where you’ll manage your infrastructure, projects, deployment process, access the built-in repository, and manage your deployments and releases.